quicwg/ops-drafts/draft-ietf-quic-manageability.md

 distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are emphatically NOT RECOMMENDED.

-## QoS support and ECMP
+## DSCP and ECMP

-\[EDITOR'S NOTE: this is a bit speculative; keep?]

-QUIC does not provide any additional information on requirements on Quality of Service (QoS) provided from the network.
-QUIC assumes that all packets with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment.
-That means all streams that are multiplexed over the same QUIC connection require the same network treatment and are handled by the same congestion controller.
-If differential network treatment is desired, multiple QUIC connections to the same server might be used, given that establishing a new connection using 0-RTT support is cheap and fast.
+QUIC assumes that all packets of a QUIC connection or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment as feedback provided about loss or delay of each packet is used as input to the congestion controller.
+Therefore it is not recommend to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
+If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
+However, in general it is recommended to minimize the number of QUIC connections to the same serve, as otherwise congestion controllers will compete against each other.

-QoS mechanisms in the network could also use the connection ID for service differentiation, as a change of connection ID is bound to a change of address which anyway is likely to lead to a re-route on a different path with different network characteristics.

-Given that QUIC is more tolerant of packet re-ordering than TCP (see
+Depending of the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than traditional TCP traffic (see
-{{packetnumber}}), Equal-cost multi-path routing (ECMP) does not necessarily need to be flow based.
-However, 5-tuple (plus eventually connection ID if present) matching is still beneficial for QoS given all packets are handled by the same congestion controller.
+{{packetnumber}}).
+However, currently it is still expected that Equal-Cost Multi-Path (ECMP) routing is flow-based and all packets belonging to the same QUIC connection get uniform treatment.

 # IANA Considerations